algorithmiaio/dev-center/_pages/algorithm-development/algorithm-management-api.md

   teaser: /icons/algo.svg
 ---

 Using the Algorithm Management APIs, you can create, publish, update, and inspect individual algorithms.
+Among other things, this allows you to train and deploy your models on Algorithmia completely within your preferred development environment -- without ever interacting with Algorithmia's web-based UI.

 For the full specification, see the [Python API for Algorithm Management](https://docs.algorithmia.com/?python#algorithm-management-api).
 For languages other than Python, an OpenAPI Specification is available via the [unofficial openapi docs](https://documenter.getpostman.com/view/6515899/Rztiuqao) or a [raw openapi spec (under /algorithms)](/v1/openapispec).